 God sent His son, Jesus, as a sacrifice to free us from sin and the condemnation of the law.
-Christ died and resurrected to restore our relationship with God, to save us from eternal condemnation.
-Now, saved from Hell, we can also be delivered from the earthly consequences of sin, if we walk by the power of the Spirit.
-We do not have to suffer from sin.
-Although we are not under the law, we fulfill the requirement of the law when we walk by faith in the power of the Spirit.
+Christ died and resurrected to restore our relationship with God and to save us from eternal condemnation.

 Christians have been spiritually adopted by God.
-We are not so much slaves who are afraid of their old evil master, but sons taken in by a new master, whom we endearingly call “Father.”
-The Holy Spirit indwelling us is a sign that we are indeed children of God.
+We are not slaves who are afraid of their old evil master, but sons taken in by a new master, whom we endearingly call “Father.”

 In the same way that we are not fully redeemed, our ability to communicate with God is not fully restored.
-In our weakness, the Holy Spirit helps us talk to God, in ways we could never express in mere words.
-In our struggle against our sinful nature, our struggle to walk in faith to live harmoniously, it is God who helps us.
-It isn’t the law, it isn’t a set of rules, it is God who is our constant helper.
-He sent His Son to save us from eternal death, and then He sent His Spirit to speak on our behalf and guide our steps.
+In our weakness, the Holy Spirit helps us talk to God, in ways we could never express with mere words.

-God promises in Romans 8:28 that He causes every circumstance to conform believers to the image of Christ, with the intent that many would rule with Christ as joint heirs.
+God promises that He causes every circumstance to conform believers to the image of Christ, with the intent that many would rule with Christ as joint heirs.

 Paul is nailing this point down, that because of the love of God, a love that is shown to us through Jesus’s death on the cross, we as believers cannot be separated from that love.